lhw-1/rgbd-pathfinder/README.md

 ## Running the RGBD-Pathfinder

 1. Copy the RGB Image into the `input/` directory.
-2. Run the command `Bash run.sh [IMAGE NAME WITH FILE EXTENSION]` if on Windows, or `sh run.sh [IMAGE NAME WITH FILE EXTENSION]` if on Linux.
+2. Run the command `sh run.sh [IMAGE NAME WITH FILE EXTENSION]` if on Linux, or `Bash run.sh [IMAGE NAME WITH FILE EXTENSION]` if on Windows.
+This currently displays the Depth and Segmentation Images of the original RGB Image given.
+3. Run the command `sh runrgb.sh [IMAGE NAME WITH FILE EXTENSION]` if on Linux, or `Bash runrgb.sh [IMAGE NAME WITH FILE EXTENSION]` if on Windows.
+This currently displays all possible Nodes inferred from the Goal Vector given, plotted on the original RGB Image given.
 3. The results will be displayed once the process has finished.

 (Currently only supports a single image.
 Will be extended in the future to support videos / multiple images.)